Synopsis of a novel by Patricia Vaccarino

-Prior to meeting Herman Lynch, Cookie had no experience with black people except for Mrs. Kerry, her first teacher in kindergarten.
-Someone had told Cookie that if she touched Mrs. Kerry she would turn black.
+Prior to meeting Herman Lynch, Cookie had no experience with black people except for Mrs. Kerry, her kindergarten teacher.
+Someone had warned Cookie that if she touched Mrs. Kerry she would turn black.
 Cookie could not remember who told her that.
 Her parents?
 Her parents’ friends?
 The other kids in the class?
 She thought about it for awhile and it made her scared of Mrs. Kerry.
-As soon as she came home from school, once or twice, she flew in through the front door and had checked the mirror to see if she had turned black.
+As soon as she came home from school, she flew in through the front door and had checked the mirror to see if she had turned black.
 It became a game.
-Every time she came home from school, she headed straight to the bathroom.
-She peered into the mirror and studied her face from many angles and looked down at her hands.
+Every time she came home from school, she headed straight to the bathroom, peered into the mirror, then studied her face from many angles and looked down at her hands.
 She had not turned black.

 YONKERS Yonkers! is rich with history and exacting detail.
 The Vietnam war has divided the country, Richard Nixon is in the White House and activists are marching in the streets.
 The story of Cookie Colangelo and Herman Lynch is told against the backdrop of the music of the times from Woodstock to the deaths of Blind Owl Alan Wilson, Jimi Hendrix, Janis Joplin and Jim Morrison.
 A chief leitmotif through YONKERS Yonkers! is the metaphor and imagery of the owl.
 More than anything, Cookie wanted to meet Blind Owl Alan Wilson, the lead guitarist for the blues-rock band Canned Heat.
 She thinks the Blind Owl will understand her the way no one else can, and she is devastated when he dies.